pedropb/skip-vanhackaton/README.md

-### Disclaimer: checkout tag "hackathon-project" to see everything that was delivered within the time constraint of the Hackathon.
+### Disclaimer: checkout tag "hackathon-project" (or [click here](https://github.com/pedropb/skip-vanhackaton/tree/3fd61e5f4d9cde9e1fa20a5187442544a74e38d5)) to see everything that was coded during the Hackathon.
 I'll be continuing this project over the next days.

 # VanHackathon 2018